 In this article, we'll look at the ArtFire selling platform, both from the perspective of shoppers and shop owners.
 We'll show how the site works, look at its pricing models, and then compare it to its biggest competitor: Etsy.

 What is ArtFire?

-ArtFire was founded in 2008 by John Jacobs and remains one of the most popular alternatives to Etsy out on the internet.
-A home for indie artists and collectors, ArtFire sellers list vintage items, handmade items, and even fine art for sale on the site.
+A home for indie artists and collectors, ArtFire allows users to sell art online.
+Sellers list vintage items, handmade items, and even fine art for sale on the site.

 The company is headquartered in Tucson, Arizona, and has made a commitment to featuring local Arizona artists and small businesses on the website, giving it both a global and extremely communal feel.

 ArtFire shop owners are encouraged to participate in the online community beyond just selling things.
 You can see people providing feedback to other sellers in online forums, interacting with customers, and making the website more engaging in the process.